-Only someone from Paradise itself could pull off the daring feats Wonder Woman confronted often since she made the journey to America embroiled in conflict abroad.
+Only someone from Paradise Island itself could pull off the daring feats Wonder Woman confronted often since she made the journey to an America embroiled in conflict abroad.
 All the while, she made it look easy, throwing in a ballerina-esque twirl for emphasis.
 Wonder Woman embodied both bravery and an innocence more people should embrace.
 And, despite Steve Trevor’s words to the contrary, she was also the otherwise unassuming Diana Prince.

 View this post on Instagram

 While Wonder Woman balanced multiple identities and duties, Lynda Carter did the same even before joining the show’s cast.
 In her youth, she fully planned on being a star of the dance floor and microphone.
 After earning the title “Most Talented” in college, she had big aspirations to match.
 Her dreams seemed only further validated when she represented Arizona and won the crown for Miss World USA 1972.
-It also won hear attention from CBS and ABC.
+It also won her attention from CBS and ABC.

 Lyle Waggoner (Steve Trevor)

 Major life changes can leave all the world crashing down around a person.
 Or that person could come crashing down to earth, if they’re Steve Trevor of the Allied Forces.
 Fortunately, his crash landing helped America recruit a powerful Amazon princess, and helped Steve find a friend for life.
 They had no ranks between these two; they were just Steve and Diana.